windtoday/windtoday-blog/about.md

 static: true
 ---

-## Windtoday.co, Intelligent Watersport Marketplace
+## Windtoday.co, Intelligent water sports Marketplace

 We are a market of water sports shops.